JohnLacerdaOliveira/Console_PhoneBook/README.md

 ![image](https://github.com/user-attachments/assets/77610548-6696-48b4-9463-f27bf21e86c6)

-## Credits
-I would like to thanks Krystyna Ślusarczyk for her amazing Udemy course ["Ultimate C# Masterclass for 2024"](https://www.udemy.com/course/ultimate-csharp-masterclass), though the app is original in conception and implementation the concepts and principals thought on this course fgave me a much deeper fundation to be able to attempt this project.

 ## How to Contribute
 While I'm currently the sole developer working on this project, I welcome contributions / suggestions.

-### Getting Started

 1. Fork the repository by clicking the "Fork" button on GitHub.
 2. Clone your forked repository to your local machine: